gsi-upm/senpy/docs/plugins.rst

              "language": {
                 "aliases": ["language", "l"],
                 "required": true,
-                "options": ["es"],
+                "options": ["es","en"],
                 "default": "es"
              }
           }

-This example shows how to introduce a parameter associated language.
+This example shows how to introduce a parameter associated with language.
 The extraction of this paremeter is used in the analyse method of the Plugin interface.

 .. code:: python